Curricular Practical Training

 • Have been offered a specific training opportunity which falls into one of the following categories:

-• The training employment is required of ALL students in the program and is necessary for completion of your degree.
+• The training employment is required of ALL students in the program and is necessary for the completion of your degree.
 Included in this category is employment in a required internship or practicum

 OR